vlifesystems/rulehunter.com/content/docs/examples/call_centre_printer_repairs.md

   - ccCost
   - ccIncome

+ruleGeneration:
   # The following fields can be used in the rules
-ruleFields:
+  fields:
     - name
     - segment

 aggregators:
   # totalCCCost is the total call centre cost for a rule
   - name: "totalCCCost"